Our favourite dentistry gadget of all time, The Dental Button, sadly appears to have gone out of production. Here are some alternatives:

 Here’s a demo:

 The receiver uses AAA batteries, which last about 2 or 3 months.
-In lieu of a low battery indicator, Kit Calm has been designed so that the first thing that stops working is the light.
+Instead of a low battery indicator, Kit Calm has been designed so that the first thing that stops working is the light.
 That way, you can continue working with the sound only until you get a chance to change the batteries.

 The buttons use 23A 12v batteries, which should last for over 2 years.

-Visit the Kit Calm website to find out more!
+Visit Kit Calm to find out more!

 What do you think about stop buttons?
 Share your opinions on our forum!